DOSAYGO-STUDIO/HackerBook/README.md

 - `--hash-only` with `--from-shards`, only normalize shard hashes (skip post-pass).
 - `AUTO_RUN=1` auto-advance prompts.

-What it does:
-- Downloads raw data if missing.
-- Runs ETL (or restarts post-pass).
-- Rebuilds indexes and gzips manifests.
-- Validates gzip assets and shard presence.

 > [!WARNING]
 > `--hash-only` assumes you already have gzipped shards.
 It will not gzip `.sqlite` files.

-## ETL: `etl-hn.js`
+## Restarting safely
-Primary flags:
-- `--gzip` enable post-pass gzip + manifest rewrite.
+This pipeline is designed to tolerate interrupts.

+- Kill only after a shard completes (`[shard N] ... file ...MB`).
+- If killed mid-gzip, restart with: `./toool/s/predeploy-checks.sh --restart-etl`.
-- `--restart` resume post-pass from existing shards/manifest.
+- The post-pass detects partial output and resumes from the last good shard.
-- `--rebuild-manifest` rebuild manifest from shards on disk.
-- `--from-staging` use `data/static-staging-hn.sqlite`.
-- `--data PATH` raw file directory.
-- `--post-concurrency N` post-pass concurrency.
-- `--keep-sqlite` keep `.sqlite` after gzip.

-Restart behavior:
-- Uses `docs/static-manifest.json.prepass` if present.
-- Validates a tail slice of `.sqlite` + `.gz` shards before resuming.
-- Skips already-gzipped shards; only continues missing ones.

-Hashing behavior:
-- Hashes are computed on the final `.sqlite.gz`.
+## Shards and content hashing
+**Items/comments shards** live in `docs/static-shards/`.

-- Un-hashed `.sqlite.gz` are normalized to `shard_<sid>_<hash>.sqlite.gz`.
+- Filenames are hashed: `shard_<sid>_<hash>.sqlite.gz`.
+- `<hash>` is 12 hex chars (SHA-256 truncated).
+- Hashing happens after VACUUM + gzip, so the hash represents the final bytes.

+Why this matters:
+- Cache correctness is automatic.
+If the shard changes, the URL changes.
+- Old shards can be cached forever (`immutable`), while new snapshots fetch cleanly.

+## User stats shards
+User stats are separate shards optimized for usernames and monthly activity.

+- Location: `docs/static-user-stats-shards/`
+- Manifest: `docs/static-user-stats-manifest.json(.gz)`
+- Tables: `users`, `user_domains`, `user_months`
+- Built by: `node ./toool/s/build-user-stats.mjs --gzip --target-mb 15`

+The app switches to these shards for the `?view=me` view and when you select "User stats shards" in query mode.

 ## Index builders
 - Archive index: `node ./build-archive-index.js`
 - Cross-shard index: `node ./toool/s/build-cross-shard-index.mjs --binary`
 - User stats: `node ./toool/s/build-user-stats.mjs --gzip --target-mb 15`

-## Safe stop / resume
-- Kill only after a shard completes (`[shard N] ... file ...MB`).
-- If killed mid-gzip, restart with:
-  `./toool/s/predeploy-checks.sh --restart-etl`
-- Temporary `*.gz.tmp` can be deleted if needed.

 ## Deploy checklist
 - `static-manifest.json(.gz)` updated and points to hashed shards.